 “Initially I was just doing it manually,” John explains.
 “If we had an Asana task, I would go into Jira and create an equivalent issue.”

-That meant he had to remember to update the task in one tool anytime it was updated in the other.
+John had to remember to update the task in one tool anytime it was updated in the other.
 He used two monitors, keeping Asana open on one and Jira on the other.
 He needed 20 minutes per task to make sure all the fields and columns matched and all other information was up to date in both tools.
 Consolidating everything was a huge effort, and there was no end to it.
 There were always new tasks to transfer over.